 Also known as ‘slant’ pockets, slash pockets commonly appear on pants, slacks, and jackets.
 These pockets are set into the garment on an angle, allowing the wearer to slide their hands in and out easily.
 On pants, slash pockets will typically start at the waistband and slash down toward the outseam.

 Western pockets are a form of patch pockets that feature ornate flap closures.
-Western pockets typically feature snap button closures.
+Western pockets typically feature snap button closures like on this Iron Heart western flannel shirt from Franklin & Poe.

-Technically a form of western shirt pocket, but we thought we’d single out the sawtooth pocket considering its application on western shirts by brands like The Flat Head, Iron Heart, and Samurai.
+Technically a form of western shirt pocket, but we thought we’d single out the sawtooth pocket considering its widespread application on western shirts.
 Sawtooth pockets are a form of patch pocket that features a flap that resembles the teeth of a saw.
-Each of the two points of the sawtooth flap has its own snap button.

 Jetted Pocket with Flap

-Jetted pockets can also come with an external flap.
+Jetted pockets can also come with an external flap like on this suit jacket from Brooklyn Tailors.

-A welt pocket is a set-in pocket that is finished with fabric welts along its length that strengthen the pocket opening.
+Another pocket that’s common on chinos is the welt pocket, which is a set-in pocket that is finished with fabric welts along its length that strengthen the opening.
+As seen here in the Gramicci Chino Pant at Hatchet Supply.

 Mechanic/Workwear Patch Pocket

 Often featuring on workwear staples like chore and railroad jackets, the mechanic pocket is a roomy patch pocket with no closure.
 This utilitarian design is used to form functional pockets that are easy to house tools like hammers and screwdrivers.
-The corners of workwear patch pockets will often be reinforced with metal rivets, bar-tacks, or other stitching.
+The corners of workwear patch pockets will often be reinforced with metal rivets or bar-tacks like these pockets on this TCB chore coat at Redcast Heritage.

 Kangaroo pockets are the large patch pockets that often appear on sweatshirts and hoodies.
-This style of pocket has an opening on either side for hand-warming purposes and can come in either one continuous patch, or split into two pockets separated by a zipper.
+This style of pocket has an opening on either side for hand-warming purposes and can come in either one continuous patch, like on the above hoodie from Battenwear, or split into two pockets separated by a zipper.

 The term ‘utility pocket’ applies to any patch pocket that has multiple compartments.
 You will often find utility pockets on military-inspired garments and bags.
-Utility pockets may also feature additional, miniature mesh pockets.
+Utility pockets may also feature additional, miniature mesh pockets, or specially reinforced zips like this sleeve pocket on a Buzz Rickson’s MA-1 at Clutch Cafe.

 Sitting pretty behind the inset pocket of a pair of pants is the coin pocket.
 Arguably the ‘fifth’ pocket on a pair of five-pocket jeans, coin pockets are for – you guessed it – coins!
-The openings of coin pockets are usually reinforced with metal rivets or stitching.
+The openings of coin pockets are usually reinforced with metal rivets or bar tack stitching.
+See the tufted rivets on the coin pocket of this pair of Sugar Cane jeans at Hinoya.